 Non-residents may open a bank account in accordance with the criteria and internal policies of each bank.
 The Estonian parliament approved in 2015 an amendment to the Money Laundering and Terrorist Financing Prevention Act, allowing the opening of bank accounts remotely.
 Although legally possible, right now most banks may require you to show up physically in the bank branch.
 This may change in the future with the application of information technology facilities for identification, such as video bridge.

-The Estonian E-Residency itself does not represent any guarantee when opening a personal bank account.
+The Estonian E-Residency itself does not represent any guarantee when opening a personal or corporate bank account.
 It is advisable before flying to Estonia, be sure that the bank will be willing to open your account.
 You may be asked, in addition to the passport, the reason for opening the account, proof of origin of funds, bank statements, reference letters from other banks or existing clients, CV and a real connection with the country.
-At Flag Theory, we have access to several Estonian banks, where our introduction may allow you to open a bank account.

-Estonian banks will be more likely to open corporate accounts to companies doing business in Estonia or the EU or to companies directly owned by E-residents.
+Estonian banks will be more likely to open corporate accounts to companies doing business in Estonia or the EU.
 Accurate accounting and a solid business plan with clear objectives are factors that may positively influence.
 When opening a corporate account, banks may require passports of shareholders and directors, company bylaws, certificates of incorporation, certificates of good standing issued by the commercial register, a copy of the articles of association and a list of clients or potential customers.

 In addition to EUR, it is possible to open accounts in several currencies and multi-currency accounts are also available.
 Accounts come with a debit card.
 Currently, with the low-interest ECB policy, Estonian banks pay interest on term deposits as low as 0.30% on average, in line with other EU countries.